1Funso/BMI-check/README.md

 2. **Bug:** The program did not handle missing input correctly.
     **Solution:** Added checks to ensure that all required data fields are provided by the user.

-3. **Bug:** The BMI calculation was not accurate for certain edge cases.
-    **Solution:** Adjusted the BMI calculation formula to handle these cases correctly.

-4. **Bug:** Error when trying to update the Google Sheet if the user does not have edit permissions.
+3. **Bug:** Error when trying to update the Google Sheet if the user does not have edit permissions.
     **Solution:** Added error handling to provide a meaningful error message to the user and continue with the program execution.

 ## Validator Testing <a name="validator"></a>